MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications-in-android/index.md

 Alternatively you can call `MFPPush.getInstance().<api_call>` for each instance in which you need to access the push API methods.

+### Challenge Handlers
+If the `push.mobileclient` scope is mapped to a **security check**, you need to make sure matching **challenge handlers** exist and are registered before using any of the Push APIs.

+> Learn more about challenge handlers in the [credential validation](../../authentication-and-security/credentials-validation/android) tutorial.

 ### Client-side

 | Java Methods | Description |